31st October: Today in Christian History

 Martin Luther nails a challenge to a debate on the Wittenberg church door.
 It consists of ninety-five statements, or theses, against the practice of indulgences—theses which he is willing to defend.
 The theses will be widely distributed and precipitate the Reformation.

-Catholic archbishop Leopold von Firmian of Salzburg, Austria, issues an edict expelling all Lutherans from his territory.
+On this day in Christian History, Catholic archbishop Leopold von Firmian of Salzburg, Austria, issues an edict expelling all Lutherans from his territory.
 About twenty thousand people have to leave.
 Many have nowhere to go and freeze to death in the coming winter.

-Provost Acrelius writes to the Consistory of Upsala, requesting the suspension of Rev. John Lidenius from the Swedish ministerial office because he preaches in English.
+On this day in Christian History, Provost Acrelius writes to the Consistory of Upsala, requesting the suspension of Rev. John Lidenius from the Swedish ministerial office because he preaches in English.

-Thomas and Samuel Green of New Haven publish “A Sermon” by Indian preacher Samson Occum which he had given the month before at the hanging of an Indian man for murder.
+On this day in Christian History, Thomas and Samuel Green of New Haven publish “A Sermon” by Indian preacher Samson Occum which he had given the month before at the hanging of an Indian man for murder.
 The sermon becomes wildly successful, going through ten editions in eight years.

 Robert Moffat sails for South Africa where he will establish a mission work.
 Mission leaders had been reluctant to send him, believing he was unqualified.
 He will become a world-famed mission leader.